One Leak Away: How Pretrained Model Exposure Amplifies Jailbreak Risks in Finetuned LLMs: Experimental Settings of Analysis

 \subsection{Linear Separability of Successful Jailbreak Prompts}

-We apply 250 malicious requests from AdvBench dataset \citep{zou2023universal_GCG} and use GCG \citep{zou2023universal_GCG} to generate adversarial prompts on each pretrained LLM.
+We apply 400 malicious requests from AdvBench dataset \citep{zou2023universal_GCG} and use GCG \citep{zou2023universal_GCG} to generate adversarial prompts on each pretrained LLM.
 Specifically, we set suffix length to 20, optimization steps to 500, top-k to 256, and batch size to 512 in GCG.
-Then, according to evaluator LLM from Harmbench \citep{mazeika2024harmbench}, the adversarial prompts can be divided into two parts: successful and failed.
-The number of successful and failed jailbreak prompts on each pretrained LLM is shown in Table ~\ref{app_tab:num_finding_2}.
+Then, according to evaluator LLM from Harmbench \citep{mazeika2024harmbench}, the adversarial prompts can be divided into two parts: \textit{successful} and \textit{failed}.
 At each layer of the pretrained LLM, we trained a linear SVM (based on scikit-learn package \citep{scikit-learn}) on the hidden states to distinguish successful and failed jailbreak prompts.
-We conduct 5-fold cross-validation, 80 \% for training and 20 \% for testing, and balanced class weights to ensure the reliability of the classification results, which is shwon in Figure ~\ref{fig:finding_2}.
+We conduct balanced class weights to ensure the reliability of the classification results.
 Specifically, to address the issue of class imbalance, we adopt a downsampling strategy to ensure that the numbers of positive and negative samples are balanced in the test set.
+The complete procedure is detailed below.

+\begin{enumerate}[leftmargin=0pt] \item \textbf{Jailbreak prompt generation on the pretrained model.} Let $\mathcal{D}=\{\boldsymbol{x}_i\}_{i=1}^{N}$ denote a set of malicious instructions.
+Using the pretrained model $f_{\theta_{\mathrm{pre}}}$, we generate a set of candidate jailbreak prompts

+by optimizing a jailbreak objective (instantiated as Equation~\ref{eq:gcg} in our experiments).
+This process relies exclusively on the pretrained model.

+\item \textbf{Extraction of pretrained representations.} We feed each candidate jailbreak prompt $\boldsymbol{x}^{\mathrm{adv}}_i$ into the pretrained model $f_{\theta_{\mathrm{pre}}}$.
+For each transformer layer $l$, we extract the corresponding hidden representations